 Before deciding how to treat the termination payment for tax purposes, the total payment must be broken down into its component elements.
 Once identified, the tax treatment of each element is decided by matching it to the categories above.

 So, how do we identify the component elements of the termination payment?
 It relies broadly on the documentation agreed by the employer and employee.
 See the Settlement (compromise) agreements guidance note for discussion of the importance of this when settlement agreements are used.

 The terminology used by the parties may be helpful, but you should not be swayed by the labels.
 Look at the facts behind the labels; are the labels misleading in analysing the component elements?

 The agreement between the parties is paramount.
-HMRC will look at the labels given to the payments to determine if they are correct based on the facts and
+HMRC will look at the labels given to the payments to determine if they are

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login

 ‘Bed and breakfasting’ was the pre-1998 practice of selling shares and repurchasing them the following day.
 This technique can still be used in a modified form to achieve capital gains tax (CGT) savings for current or future tax years using:•a spouse / civil partner•a self-invested pension plan